oracle/rwloadsim/docs/WHATISIT.md

 We will shortly elaborate more on this example.
 # What is the RWP\*Load Simulator not?

-The RWP\*Load Simulator is not an application programming tool, and it should not be used as such or as a general purpose programming environment.
+The RWP\*Load Simulator is not a complete application programming tool, and it should not be used as such.
-If you attempt using it beyond its design purpose, you will quickly find that several important things are missing.
+If you attempt using it beyond its design purpose, you will realize that it does have limitations compared to traditional application programming environments.
-Some examples are a complete lack of GUI, only simple input, several programming capabilities found in many other programming language are missing, only few simple data types are supported.
+Some examples are a complete lack of GUI, relatively simple input, several programming capabilities found in many other programming language are missing, only few simple data types are supported.
 That said, it does support a modular programming approach that is